Part 2. How to Manage Your Infrastructure as Code

 $ ansible-playbook -v -i inventory.aws_ec2.yml configure_sample_app_playbook.yml

-You should get log output for each step, including a recap at the end that looks something like this:
+You should see log output at the end that looks something like this:

 PLAY RECAP